lwang051/Vehicle-Location-Monitoring-System/README.md

     http://localhost:9005

 Press "Start simulation".
 Change to the dashboard window.
-See the vehicles moving along the path pre-defined in [**this file**](../master/simulation-service/src/main/resources/fixture.json).
+See the vehicles moving along the [**pre-defined paths**](../master/simulation-service/src/main/resources/fixture.json).
 Note that each path is defined as a polyline encrypted to a string.